 Our third proposition is that trade is not necessarily a force for convergence of incomes.
-We have seen from the historical record that 19th-century globalization was associated with substantial divergence of income between regions, and the impact of 21st-century globalization on international inequality remains hotly debated.
-The interactions between trade and income divergence are quite complex, but the basic ideas can be developed in the context of a very stylized and aggregate model put forward by Krugman and Venables (1995).
+We have seen from the historical record that nineteenth century globalization was associated with substantial divergence of income between regions.

+The interaction between trade and convergence is quite complex, but the basic ideas can be developed in the context of a very stylized and aggregate model put forward by Krugman and Venables (1995).
 The model has just two countries, N and S, assumed to be ex ante identical, and with labor immobile between countries.
-Each country has an agricultural sector (shorthand for a sector that is tied to each country) and a monopolistically competitive manufacturing sector.
-Firms in the manufacturing sector produce final and intermediate goods and use labor and intermediates as inputs.
-The presence of intermediate goods creates a proximity-productivity relationship because the transport costs that firms incur on intermediate goods depend on their location relative to other firms.
+Each country has an agricultural sector (shorthand for a sector that is perfectly competitive) and a monopolistically competitive manufacturing sector.
+Firms in the manufacturing sector produce final and intermediate goods, and use labor and intermediates as inputs.
+The presence of intermediate goods means that there is some positive proximity-productivity relationship in the model because the transport costs firms incur on intermediate goods depends on their location relative to other firms.